 Light also has an impact on your general mood, so if you are fortunate enough to have a spare back bedroom with a large window, this would be the ideal place to set your home office.

 However, you should think about where you position the desk.
 Too much direct sunlight can impair your vision and bright sunny days will create a glare on your computer screen or rebound off shiny, white paper.

 Ideally, you don’t want to be sitting next to a window with a view looking out on the street as this can create distractions and hinder productivity.
 The same applies if noise from outside comes in through an open window.

 Plants are an excellent addition to improve the air quality of the room.
 They also bring character which can completely change the dynamic of how your space looks and feels.

 Be Smart With Your Space

 Space can be a real issue when designing the perfect home office.
-Remote workers that do not have the spare back room, or only have a small room to fit in everything you need to do your job can be particularly challenging.
+Remote workers that do not have a spare back room, or only have a small room to fit in everything you need to do your job can be particularly challenging.

-Overhead shelves and tall narrow bookcases resolve some issues with space economy.
+Overhead shelves and tall narrow bookcases resolve some issues with the space economy.
 You may also want to consider a corner desk and corner filing cabinets to create additional storage space.